MicrosoftDocs/appcenter-docs/docs/test-cloud/starting-a-test-run.md

 ```

 > [!IMPORTANT]
 > The command shown here is for illustration purposes only.
-Do not use *this* command.
+Don't use *this* command.
 Instead, use the dialog to generate a command prototype for your application, test framework and test parameters.

 The command parameters include: